 Electronic Record of Duty Status (eRODS) - Pennsylvania has developed video training on Web Rods and eRODS.
-At this time, Part Time MCl's (approximately 221) do not have internet capability on their vehicle computers and cannot utilize eRODS to review logs during an inspection.
-We are currently changing to a modem-based internet access platform which will allow for the internet capability in the patrol vehicles.
-This project is expected to be completed during the second half of FY 22.
+At this time, not all Part Time MCI's (approximately 279) have internet capability on their vehicle computers and those without internet capability cannot utilize eRODS to review logs during an inspection.
+While we are currently moving toward all vehicles having internet capability, the project will not be completed until the start of FY 2023.

-Once Internet access is established in the patrol vehicles, CVSD staff will initiate either video training or in person training to improve the detection and enforcement of drivers in a prohibited status within the Drug and Alcohol Clearing House.
+Since this project is nearing completion, CVSD staff has begun to initiate video training and in person training to improve the detection and enforcement of drivers in a prohibited status within the Drug and Alcohol Clearing House.